Delfini (Zagreb band): 1963–1967

 Delfini were formed in Zagreb in April of 1963 by Zdenko Juran (vocals), Rajmond Ruić (bass guitar), Mladen Šurina (guitar), Branimir Baković (rhythm guitar), Velimir Neidhard (drums) and Vladimir Stošić (keyboards).
-The band had their debut performance on December 26 of the same year in Gavella Drama Theatre, performing alongside Roboti and Mladi, and soon started to perform regularly on dances.
+The band had their debut performance on 26 December of the same year in Gavella Drama Theatre, performing alongside Roboti and Mladi, and soon started to perform regularly on dances.

 In July 1964, on the battle of the bands held in Zagreb's Šalata, Delfini won the second place (Crveni Koralji winning the first).
 After this success, the band recorded several songs for Radio Zagreb, the song "Šejk" ("Shake") becoming a minor hit.
 The band was praised in the press, especially for Juran's on-stage performances inspired by the ones of Cliff Richard.
 In the following period, the band performed mostly at the Zagreb Faculty of Graphic Arts, but they also performed other venues in Zagreb.
 In November 1965, Delfini played on the Zagreb Beat Music Festival, performing alongside Mladi, Ptice, Uragani, Zlatni Akordi, Stalaktiti, Crveni Koralji, Šigele and the Italian band The Five Fans.
 During the same year, they recorded nine songs for Radio Zagreb, with the songs "Sumrak" ("Twilight") and "Noćas kad si otišla" ("This Evening after You Left"), both composed by Ruić and Baković, having most success with the listeners.
 With some of the recordings Delfini partially turned towards rhythm and blues.
 In 1966, the band appeared at the Zagreb Music Festival, becoming the third rock band (after Bijele Strijele and Crveni Koralji) to appear at this festival of pop music.
 On the festival, they played as the backing band for singer Zvonko Špišić, and their song "Lukrecija" ("Lucretia") appeared on the festival's official EP.
-In October 1966, the band performed on the battle of the bands festival entitled The First Championship of the Vocal-Instrumental Ensembles of Yugoslavia, held in Students' Center in Zagreb on October 23 and 30.
+In October 1966, the band performed on the battle of the bands festival entitled The First Championship of the Vocal-Instrumental Ensembles of Yugoslavia, held in Students' Center in Zagreb on 23 and 30 October.
 Delfini won the second place (with the band Kameleoni winning the first place).